bharadx07/techtoday/README.md

 ## About

-#### TechToday was Created by Bharadwaj Duggaraju as a Side Project to create a Hub for News and Jobs, in a clean UI.
+#### TechToday was Created by Bharadwaj Duggaraju as a Side Project: It is a  Hub for News and Jobs, in a clean UI.

 ## Attributions & Sources